developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description
-If you press the trigger on an RSM scanner, proximity enabled will be turned off, even though it still reports its self as being turned on if you query the property.
-In order to use ProximityEnable you need to also have Mems enabled, this is the motion sensor and if you disable Mems the scanner will not function.
+If the trigger is pressed on an RSM scanner, "proximity enabled" will be turned off, even though it might still report itself as "turned on" if queried.
+To use ProximityEnable, Mems (motion sensor) also must be enabled. **The scanner will not function if the motion sensor is disabled**.

 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.rsmMems</code>
 * Default Instance: This property can be accessed via the default instance object of this class.
 	* <code>EB.Barcode.rsmMems</code>

 ####Platforms